albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 Once you learn to optimize everything else, it's trivial to optimize yourself.

 We have a single anecdote of a person who (we believe) shows that anything is possible: our author Albert.
 He failed his classes with a GPA of less than 1.0.
-Along with his bro Aaron, he is writing this piece now.
+Along with his bro Aaron, he is writing this tweet.

 It's not possible to save the world.
 But we will certainly try.